ress059/ecu/doc/fsm_h/index.rst

 #.
 The FSM implementation is fully reusable.
 The code snippet above shows no code changes
    in app_fsm.h/.c are required in order to use it across different applications.

-+ Decoupling makes code far easier to test.
-Test code simply creates an event, dispatches it to the state machine, and verifies how it reacts.
+#.
+Decoupling makes code far easier to test.
+Test code simply creates an event, dispatches
+   it to the state machine, and verifies how it reacts.

-- Decoupling makes thread-safety trivial.
-Events are **not** a shared resource since they are represented as an **object**.
+#.
+Decoupling makes thread-safety trivial.
+Events are **not** a shared resource since they
+   are represented as an **object**.
 Each thread can create their own events.
 The only shared resource is the FSM object instance which can be delegated to a separate task with an event queue.
 This is discussed in the :ref:`Run to Completion Semantics Section <fsm_run_to_completion_semantics>`

-+ Less CPU overhead.
+#.
+Less CPU overhead.
 The state machine only performs work when it needs to.

-- Representing the state machine as an **object** allows multiple instances of the same FSM to be created that operate **independently on one another**.
+#.
+Representing the state machine as an **object** allows multiple instances of the same
+   FSM to be created that operate **independently from one another**.

 Compare this to the traditional polling state machine that is unfortunately most commonly used.
 Communication between the application is facilitated through global flags:

 .. code-block:: c

-    /*----------------- polled_fsm.h ---------------*/
+    /*----------------- polled.h ---------------*/
     #define MAX_TIME    (50)
     extern bool button_pressed;
     extern uint8_t elapsed_time;

-    /*--------------- polled_fsm.h/.c --------------*/
+    /*--------------- polled.h/.c --------------*/
     void polled_fsm_run(void)
     {
         enum state_t{OFF_STATE, ON_STATE};